The Big, Bad Wolf? Why you shouldn’t be afraid to outsource your events…

 Lastly, but by no means least, is the fact that all event planners can be checked out through the use of testimonials.
 There is no reason why you can’t ask to speak to some of their current clients to gain a better understanding of your potential event planner, how they operate, their communication style, the types of events they have experience of, and more broadly the value they add.
 So don’t be shy in asking for testimonials, they can really help you get a sense of if a particular event planner is the right ‘fit’ for you and your organisation.

-And so… if we have managed to convince you, or you would like to ask some more questions, feel free to call us on 0207 205 7901 or drop us an email at firstname.lastname@example.org://www.kinaevents.com/events-mentoring/
+And so… if we have managed to convince you, or you would like to ask some more questions, please contact the Kina Events team on 020 7205 7901 or send us an email.
+Find out more about our events mentoring service – https://www.kinaevents.com/events-mentoring/